tjingrant/batch_matrix_transpose_benchmark/README.md

 matrix_width  = range(2, 16)
 ```

+Note that switching matrix\_height and matrix\_width usually does not change performance results as the launch configuration does not differ from the case where these two are unswitched .
+Thus we can justifiably cut our exploratory space in half.

 Based on the data we have collected, our implementation shows 12% average speedup on K40 machine whilst demonstrating a 39% speedup on the P100 machine.
 Results in the spreadsheet are color-coded as such:

 Red (Loss):    where our implementation is 10% or more slower than baseline.